shrenujgandhi/FSE-2012-UMLtoCSP-UOST/build-vm/Readme.md

-This folder contains information files to the building of virtual machine for the tool UMLtoCSP(UOST) using Vagrant.
+This folder contains files and scripts to build a virtual machine for the tool UMLtoCSP(UOST) using Vagrant.

 Environment
 -----